 Downspouts conduct water from the roof to grade-level.
-They should terminate at least 5 feet from the foundation, or to an underground catchment system located at least 10 feet from the foundation.
+They should terminate at least 5 feet from the foundation or to an underground catchment system located at least 10 feet from the foundation (Figure 3).

 How to Install Downspouts

-Grade-level drainage system.
-In cold and very cold climates, where snow can accumulate on roofs, the water in gutters can freeze; therefore, gutters should be avoided in cold and very cold climates.
+In cold and very cold climates, where snow can accumulate on roofs, the water in gutters can freeze.
+Therefore, gutters should be avoided in cold and very cold climates.
 Instead, install a grade-level drainage system that conducts roof run-off away from the foundation, as shown in Figure 5.

 How to Install Grade-Level Drainage

-Install a perimeter foundation drain at the footing level as described in the guide Footing Drain Pipe.
-The standard foundation drainage system shown in the graphic above consists of Schedule-40 perforated piping and clean stone that is isolated from the surrounding soils with filter fabric.
+- Install a perimeter foundation drain at the footing level as described in the guide Footing Drain Pipe.
+The standard foundation drainage system shown in the graphic above consists of Schedule-40 perforated piping and clean stone that is isolated from the surrounding soils by filter fabric.

-Underground catchment system.
-As an alternative to draining roof runoff to daylight, the downspout can connect to a catchment system, storm sewer or rainwater-harvesting system.
-The illustration below depicts one type, known as a drywell, that can be installed, but many types of both underground and above-grade catchment systems are available.
+As an alternative to draining roof runoff to daylight, the downspout can connect to a catchment system, storm sewer, or rainwater harvesting system.
+Figure 6 depicts one type, known as a drywell, that can be installed, but other types of both underground and above-grade catchment systems are available.
 When designed to collect roof runoff and properly drain overflow, rainwater harvesting systems, which retain the water in a tank for use in watering landscaping, may also be used to meet roof drainage requirements.

 How to Install a Catchment System

-3c.
-Fill the basin area with coarse gravel.
+- Fill the basin area with coarse gravel.
 One to 1½-inch gravel is typical.
-Small gravel will tend to clog too quickly (EPA 2012
+Small gravel will tend to clog too quickly (EPA 2012).

 A Note about Kick-Out Diverters for Climates with Heavy Rainfalls